andrewbonas/web-services/src/pages/index.md

     image2_alt: Logo
     title: Web Services
     content: >
-     We create High Quality responsive websites that will help boost your brand online.
+     We are a Vancouver based company focusing on creating high quality responsive websites for small to medium sized businesses at an affordable price.
     actions:
       - label: Learn More
         url: /services